-7.4 Decision Letters and Reports
+7.6 Decision Letters and Reports

 The decision made by a Committee will be confirmed in writing to the Student in a report outlining the grounds for appeal, a summary of evidence received, and the reasons for the decisions of the Chair and Committee (including any sanction imposed, if applicable) and will normally be sent to the Student within five working days of the hearing, and in any case as soon as reasonably practicable.
+In cases requiring a lengthier hearing or involving multiple students it may be necessary to exceed this timeframe.

-- 8 Relationship to Other Procedures Extenuating Circumstances and Academic Appeals - 8.1 A Student cannot use other processes e.g. those under the Code of Practice on Extenuating Circumstances and/or the Code of Practice on Academic Appeals, to request an outcome that would change the outcome of the College Misconduct Committee or the University Misconduct Committee. - 8.2.
-Where a decision has been made under the Extenuating Circumstances procedure prior to a College Misconduct Committee taking place; that decision, in relation to the relevant assessment and/or module will be overridden by the outcome of the College Misconduct and Fitness to Practise Committee.
+8 Relationship to Other Procedures - Extenuating Circumstances and Academic Appeals

+- 8.1 A Student cannot use other processes e.g. those under the Code of Practice on Extenuating Circumstances and/or the Code of Practice on Academic Appeals, to request an outcome that would change the outcome of the College or University Misconduct and Fitness to Practise Committee. - 8.2.
+Where a decision has been made under the Extenuating Circumstances procedure prior to a College or University Misconduct and Fitness to Practise Committee taking place; that decision, in relation to the relevant assessment and/or module will be overridden by the outcome of the College or University Misconduct and Fitness to Practise Committee.